Public gatherings, rallies banned

 He pointed out that India had not yet emerged from the economic crisis due to the lockdown, therefore, “we should not close factories and shops at all but should abide by the SOPs.
 The Tiger Force will tell the government about those who are not following the SOPs,” he said.

+He said if due care was taken, the spread of the pandemic could be stopped and urged people to wear facemasks while going out.

-He said they were not stopping business activities but the SOPs should be implemented everywhere so that such a situation, which came a few months ago in which the government had to resort to lockdown, did not arise.
+He said they were not stopping business activities but the SOPs should be implemented everywhere so that such a situation did not arise, which came a few months ago in which the government had to resort to lockdown.

+He urged the Tiger Force to continue providing information on non-implementation of the SOPs.

 The prime Minister emphasised that wedding ceremonies should be held in open spaces, but not more than 300 people should attend a ceremony and it would be necessary for all participants to wear masks.